shravanvn/CV-quantum4ccp/cpcol/README.md

   In each case, this class sets up the complementarity problem (CP), and parses the solution to compute the contact force.

-- `CpCollision` actually solves the CP.
+- `CpSolver` actually solves the CP.
 Currently two methods are available:

   - Accelerated projected gradient descent (APGD), works for both LCP and CCP.
   - Minimum-map Newton (mmNewton), only works for LCP.

-Each class provides a corresponding `create*` method that instantiates an appropriate object from a `dict` of options.
+Each module provides a corresponding `create*` method that instantiates an appropriate object from a `dict` of options.

 ### Utility Scripts